IV.B. Employment Relationship

-Each position is categorized by the Human Resources office as being in one of the eleven (11) appointment categories, and as exempt or nonexempt.
+Each position is categorized by the Office of Human Resources as being in one of the fourteen (14) appointment categories, and as exempt or nonexempt.
 The categories, in turn, affect benefits eligibility, compensation, contractual status and other conditions of employment.

-- Chancellor: The chief executive officer of LSCS who serves in a contractual position.
+1. Chancellor: The College’s chief executive officer who serves in a contractual position.

-- Location Executive Officer (LEO): The Vice Chancellors and College Presidents of the System, each of whom serves in a contractual position.
+2. Location Executive Officer (LEO): The Vice Chancellors and College Presidents, each of whom serve in a contractual position.

-- Instructor: Refers to a contractual instructional employee whose duties are instructing and teaching only.
-Instructors may be hired on a full or reduced teaching load and will be paid at a prorated fulltime faculty salary.
-Instructors have no right of continued employment with the system beyond their semester or annual contract, do not have right of notice of non-renewal and their service as instructor does not count towards eligibility for a multiyear contract or faculty status.
+6. Instructor: Contractual instructional employee whose duties are instructing and teaching only.
+Instructors are hired on a reduced work load and will be paid at a prorated faculty salary.
+Instructors have no right of continued employment beyond their annual contract, do not have right of notice of non-renewal, and their service as instructor does not count towards eligibility for a multiyear contract or faculty status.

-- Workforce Skilled Trade Instructor: Refers to a contractual instructional employee whose duties are instructing, teaching and program and career development to meet workforce needs identified through LSCS partnerships with business, government and community organizations.
-Instructors may be hired on a full or reduced teaching load.
-Position has no right of continued employment with the system beyond the initial term of employment.
-The position offers no right of notice of non-renewal and service does not count towards eligibility for a multiyear contract or faculty status.
+9. Workforce Skilled Trade Instructor: Contractual instructional employee whose duties are instructing, teaching, and program and career development designed to meet workforce needs, identified through College partnerships with business, government, and community organizations.
+Instructors may be hired on a full or reduced work load.
+Position has no right of continued employment beyond the initial term of employment.
+Employee has no right of notice of non-renewal and service does not count towards eligibility for a multiyear contract or faculty status.

-- Volunteer: A person who serves in a non-employee position to perform particular duties or services, without monetary compensation.
+14. Volunteer: A person who serves in a non-employee position to perform particular duties or services, without monetary compensation or benefits.